 Ply vs. Weight

-Back in the good old days when most people were knitting with wool yarn, ply actually did mean something when it came to the weight of yarn.
+Back when most people were knitting with wool yarn, ply actually did mean something when it came to the weight of yarn.
 A ply was always a consistent size, so a two-ply yarn was very thin, while an eight-ply yarn was much bigger.

-There's no such thing as a one-ply yarn, by the way.
+There's no such thing as a one-ply yarn.
 Technically, that's called a singles yarn.
 The singles are plied to create yarns of different thicknesses, but there's no longer any consistency as to the yarn's weight based on the number of plies.

 A four-ply yarn can be bulky or medium weight, while singles can be super thin or super bulky, or anything in between for that matter.